 Oftentimes as writers, when we have an idea, we want to run with it.
 We want to spend hours working on this one manuscript or project until it is completely finished.
-The reality of this is, however, that we can't just devote tireless hours to this project without taking care of ourselves.
+The reality, however, is that we can't just devote tireless hours to this project without taking care of ourselves.
 Yes, most of us would love to be able to write that best-selling book in a week's time and become a millionaire overnight, but it is just not realistic.
 Instead, think about a plan you might have.
 What are your goals for the future?
-Where do you want to be ten years from now?
+Where do you want to be 10 years from now?
 Answer these questions and then think about small steps you can take every single day to work towards that goal.
 Enjoy the pursuit of your writing and take your time!

 Tip #2: Communicate With Other Writers

 In order to be successful as a writer, you must be able to communicate, work with, and learn from other writers.
 The best way to gain experience is to find other like-minded individuals and share some of your ideas with them.
 Let a friend read that story you are working on and give you feedback.
 Return the favor and look over your friend's story.
 Not only does this give you experience, but it also gives you a chance to bond with another writer and feel a little bit less alone in the world, because, let's get real, no one wants to feel like an isolated writer living in a hotel and going crazy...you know, like in The Shining.
 You want to gain experience, have friends, and have fun reading each other's stories.
 Find out if there are any writer communities, forums, or meetings in your area and go out there and get involved with other writers in your community!
 This is the best way to make connections and gain readers for your work!